 Invest in Neighborhoods provides program and operational funding to community councils through programs as resources become available.

-Invest serves as the administrator of a perpetual fund currently known as the Neighborhood Fund of the Greater Cincinnati Foundation.
-Income generated from the fund is divided among member community councils on an annual basis (Annual Interest Grant, and must be for quailifed 501(c)3 activities.
+Invest serves as the administrator the Neighborhood Fund, a perpetual fund managed by the Greater Cincinnati Foundation.
+This fund was created by the Community Councils for the Community Councils.
+Income generated from the fund is divided among member Community Councils on an annual basis (Annual Interest Grant).

-Invest partners with local organizations like the Community Building Institute (CBI) and the United Way to offer training opportunities on topics of interest to community councils and non-profit organizations.
+Invest partners with local organizations like the Community Building Institute (CBI), LISC and others to offer training opportunities on topics of interest to community councils and non-profit organizations.
 Workshops have covered such topics as parliamentary procedures, planning skills, leadership skills, public relations, newsletters, and grant writing.
-Invest also has been a partner with LISC, CBI, and the City of Cincinnati since 2003 in producing the annual Neighborhood Summit.
+To find out what our latest training series are, go to the Training pages.

 Invest in Neighborhoods makes available such technical assistance/supportive services as operation and administrative procedures; financial management; grant writing; project planning and development; and community advocacy.
 Whether through phone consultation, one-on-one or small group meetings, group presentations, or on-site training these services are available to community councils, their boards, officers, and/or trustees and to other community-based organizations.

 Invest maintains a comprehensive step-by-step guide to forming, organizing, and conducting the business of a neighborhood community council.
 This Leadership Handbook addresses legal and tax requirements, necessary skills for leaders, conduct of meetings, fund raising and related topics.
 Much of it is available here.